Skip to main content

 What is the likelihood of this happening?

 Individuals with anxiety or panic overestimate the probability of a threat or a bad outcome in a particular situation.
-Overestimating the probability involves irrational thought patterns of overgeneralizing (e.g., if it has happened one time over past several hundreds of times, it can happen again), jumping to conclusion (e.g., it will happen despite no evidence to support it or evidence to the contrary), or “should”/“must” statements (e.g., it will happen because you have a rigid rule about it).
-For example, a person with panic disorder may feel that they will faint, if they feel dizzy.
+Overestimating the probability involves irrational thought patterns of overgeneralizing (e.g., if it has happened one time over the past several hundreds of times, it can happen again), jumping to conclusion (e.g., it will happen despite no evidence to support it or evidence to the contrary), or “should”/“must” statements (e.g., it will happen because you have a rigid rule about it).
+For example, a person with panic disorder may feel that they will faint if they feel dizzy.
 However, they may have never fainted before during a panic attack, but their irrational thinking makes them overestimate the probability of fainting.
-Another common irrational thought in people with panic disorder is that they will have a heart attack if their heart is beating quickly, even though they may not have any history or risk factors of heart disease and their faster heart rate could be explained by several alternative explanations such as doing physical work, drinking coffee, or just being excited.
+Another common irrational thought in people with panic disorder is that they will have a heart attack if their heart is beating quickly, even though they may not have any history or risk factors of heart disease, and their faster heart rate could be explained by several alternative explanations such as doing physical work, drinking coffee, or just being excited.

 • “What are the odds of this happening?”